The Equality of Men and Women

 Jesus put it this way:

 "Whoever causes one of these little ones to stumble, it would be better for him (the offender) to have a heavy millstone hung around his neck and to be drowned in the depths of the sea."
-Matthew 18:6 (Note that a similar reference in Luke 17:1-2 is applied to leading anyone, not just children, into sin.)
+Matthew 18:6 (Note that a similar reference in Luke 17:1-2 can be applied to leading anyone into sin, not just children.)

-This is a very strong figure of speech, which is not meant to be taken literally.
+This is a very strong figure of speech, where the drowning part is not meant to be taken literally.
 Jesus is saying that to offend against a child, especially, is such a serious offence with such a serious penalty on Judgment Day that the offender should do anything and everything to stop offending.
+Neither suicide nor murder are Godly or suitable solutions to these or other problems.

 9. When God came down into the Garden to help them in their distress, even though He knew Eve took the first pick, He called to Adam, and questioned him first.